Caminito del Rey Walk – 2023 Update on What you need to Know

 Once safely on the other side and during the final km stretch, the Caminito takes a dramatic path along a very straight and narrow cliff, then finally comes back to solid ground for the final few hundred metres.

-There are some information boards explaining how and when it was built and about the restoration.
-Stop and look at them as they really do help you to appreciate the almost impossible task of its construction.
+There are some information boards explaining how and when it was built and about the restoration, stop and look at them as they really help you appreciate the almost impossible task of it’s construction.

 Getting back to your car

-All that is left to do is follow the signs for the El Chorro train station, its easy as its a straight road.
+All that is left to do now is keep walking another few hundred metres until you arrive at El Chorro train station.
 Pass the car park and a camp site, then you’ll see the train station on the left with a handy little bar to grab a quick drink.

-As previously mentioned, if you have a little bit of time a fantastic place to grab a bite to eat and a drink is La Garganta Hotel and restaurant, directly opposite the bus stop.
-Walk round to the outside terrace for some amazing views over the Caminito and a well earned drink.
+If you have a little bit of time a fantastic place to grab a bite to eat and a drink is La Garganta Hotel and restaurant right opposite the bus stop.
+Walk round to the outside terrace for direct views of the Caminito and a well earned drink.

 I really wish I had known about this hotel before our visit as it’s the perfect location to the Caminito del Rey to stay over for a night or two and explore the area more.
 It has so much rustic charm and gorgeous views over the lake and the final stretch of the Caminito del Rey.

-The bus was punctual and the journey back to the car/North entrance took only 15 minutes.
-The bus takes you just past the car park and drops you at El Kiosko and the entrance tunnel to the start of the route.
-The last bus, at the time of writing, leaves at 7pm, as tempting as it is to stay for another drink on the Garganta terrace bar, you would be left stranded if you missed it.
+The bus was punctual and the ride back to the car and North entrance took only about 15 minutes.
+The bus takes you just past the car park and drops you right at El Kiosko and the entrance tunnel to the start of the route.

 All in all the walk took a total us of 2 hours 30 minutes, including the short walk leading to the start of the Caminito del Rey.